Unique to Older Adults

 Metabolism is the process that your body uses to get or make energy from the food you eat.
 Metabolic disorders occur when this process is disrupted.

-Type 2 diabetes mellitus is a metabolic disorder and is the most common form of diabetes in older people.
+Type 2 diabetes mellitus is a metabolic disorder.
+This is the most common form of diabetes in older people.
 It is a serious chronic disease that affects the body’s ability to keep blood sugar levels controlled.
 In older adults, diabetes can decrease life expectancy by an average of about 10 years.
-Diabetes can cause many serious disabilities, including blindness, amputations, higher risk of infection, kidney and nerve damage, and memory problems.
-In addition, diabetes doubles your risk of stroke.
+Diabetes can cause many serious disabilities, including blindness, limb amputations, higher risk of infection, kidney and nerve damage, and memory problems.
+In addition, diabetes doubles the risk of stroke.

-Most older diabetic people also have atherosclerosis (fatty deposits in the arteries).
-This raises the risk of clots and ischemic stroke.
-Many also have high blood pressure, which in itself raises the chance of having a stroke.
+Most older adults with diabetes may have atherosclerosis (fatty deposits in the arteries).
+This raises the risk of bloodvclots and ischemic stroke.
+Many also have high blood pressure, which also raises the chance of having a stroke.
 To complicate matters, older adults with diabetes who have strokes will find it more difficult to control blood sugar.

 Obesity is defined as at being at least 20% heavier than your ideal weight.
-It can shorten your life and is a risk factor in many serious diseases such as cardiovascular disease, diabetes, and some kinds of cancer.
-In particular, it raises your chance of having a stroke.
-The heavier you are, the greater your risk for having a stroke.
-This increase in stroke risk is probably linked to higher blood pressure, high cholesterol levels, and more severe atherosclerosis—all of which are more prevalent in obese people.
+It can shorten lifespan and is a risk factor in many serious diseases such as stroke, cardiovascular disease, diabetes, and some kinds of cancer.
+The higher a person’s weight, the greater risk of having a stroke.
+This increase in stroke risk is probably linked to higher blood pressure, high cholesterol levels, and more severe atherosclerosis—all of which are more common in obese people.

 Arthritis itself is not a metabolic disorder, but it is one of the major sources of disability in older people.
-This disability can lead to obesity, which makes arthritis worse, which then leads to an increased risk of having a stroke.
+This disability can lead to obesity, which in turn further worsens arthritis, which then leads to a sedentary lifestyle and an increased risk of having a stroke.

 Stroke and Psychiatric Conditions

 Delirium is an abrupt, rapid change in mental function.
-It is extremely common right after a stroke, especially the hemorrhagic type of stroke.
-Up to 40% of patients become delirious during the first post-stroke week.
+It is extremely common right after a stroke, especially hemorrhagic strokes.
+Up to 40% of patients may develop delirium during their first week after a stroke.
 Unfortunately, when delirium develops after a stroke, it is often a sign of worse mental consequences, longer hospitalization, and a higher risk of death.
-Post-stroke rehabilitation is much more difficult.
+Post-stroke rehabilitation is much more difficult in these patients.
 Older patients are more likely to suffer from delirium after a stroke.

 About half of stroke survivors become depressed and about one-fifth suffer a major depression requiring immediate intensive treatment.
 The vast majority of these patients never experienced depression before the stroke occurred.
 It is not yet known whether the depression is caused by the challenge of sudden disabilities, or if the stroke itself causes changes in the brain that bring on a depression.

-If you become depressed after a stroke, you will find it more difficult to recover—both physically and mentally—from the effects of the stroke.
+People who become depressed after a stroke find it more difficult to recover—both physically and mentally—from the effects of the stroke.
 An untreated post-stroke depression may persist for years, and is linked to an increased risk of death after a stroke.
 Antidepressant medications, including some of the selective serotonin reuptake inhibitors (SSRIs), are the most usual treatment for depression following a stroke.
-Talk therapy, including cognitive behavioral therapy with a trained counselor, in combination with medication, is the best way to resolve depression.
+Psychologists or trained social workers can offer counseling therapy (including cognitive behavioral therapy) in addition to medication, to help improve depression.

 - feelings of sadness and hopelessness